OzgeKocaoglu/RPG-Bot/README.md

   <h3>Pets</h3>
   </div>

-**Cat**: User can adopt a cat using that command and this command add ''Cat'' perm to the user.
+:cat: **Cat**: User can adopt a cat using that command and this command add ''Cat'' perm to the user.

 ```
 !kedi